moontechs/circuit-breaker/README.md

 # Circuit breaker

-An in memory circuit breaker implementation with different strategies.
+An in memory (default driver) circuit breaker implementation with different strategies.

 No dependencies.